Jaws 2: Plot

 Brody and his wife Ellen witness Tom's evacuation by ambulance and hear that the other divers suspect that something scared him.
 Hendricks, who has taken over as Brody's replacement, tells them that Mike went sailing with his friends, so Brody and Ellen commandeer the police boat, aided by Hendricks, to rescue them.
 They come across Tina's boat, where she tearfully confirms the shark's presence.
 Brody hails a passing boat to take Hendricks, Ellen, and Tina back to shore while he continues searching for the other kids.
 Back on the mainland, Ellen berates Peterson for having Brody fired and for ignoring the shark threat.

 Meanwhile, the shark attacks the group's boats, causing most of them to capsize or crash.
 Mike is knocked unconscious and falls in the water.
 The only pair whose boat is still seaworthy retrieve Mike and leave the others to take him ashore; Sean and the others remain adrift upon the wreckage.
 A Harbor Patrol helicopter that Brody contacted earlier arrives to tow them to Cable Junction, a small rocky island nearby which houses an electrical relay station that supplies power to Amity.
 However, the shark surfaces and latches onto the chopper's pontoons, capsizing it and drowning the pilot.
 The shark knocks Sean into the water, and Marge is eaten while saving him.

 Brody finds Mike, who informs him of the situation before Brody sends him to safety.
 Brody finds the others at Cable Junction.
 The cheering and jumping that greet him attracts the shark, which attacks, causing Brody to crash the police boat on the rocks.
 Using an inflatable raft, he taps an underwater power cable with an oar to lure the shark toward him.
-The shark bites the cable and is electrocuted to death.
+The shark bites the cable and is electrocuted.
 Brody and the other survivors gather on Cable Junction to await rescue.